 But what about “Big Bone”?

-Well, Big Bone Lick has been being frequented by animals since at least the Pleistocene era – so mastodons and other prehistoric beasts of the came here to get salt and found, instead, their end.
-The soil of the lick is not just salty but swampy and, as these ill-fated beasts lapped up the salt, they became mired in the muck and so died – not at all unlike the famed La Brea Tar Pits of Southern California, except with mud instead of tar.
+Well, Big Bone Lick has been being frequented by animals since at least the Pleistocene era - so mastodons and other prehistoric beasts came here to get salt and found, instead, their end.
+The soil of the lick is not just salty but swampy and, as these ill-fated beasts lapped up the salt, they became mired in the muck and so died - not at all unlike the famed La Brea Tar Pits of Southern California, except with mud instead of tar.

 European explorers stumbling upon the area in the mid 1700’s were stunned by the huge bones they found protruding from the ground.
 Their primary interest in the area was not the fossils but the salt, however, and it was the salt that they extracted and the salted waters that people paid to lounge in when the area was a spa.